open-telemetry/opentelemetry-java/extensions/incubator/src/main/java/io/opentelemetry/extension/incubator/README.md

 When an exception is encountered during an `ExtendedTracer` call, the span is marked as error and the exception is recorded.

-If you want to customize this behaviour, e.g. to only record the exception, because you are aber to recover from the error, you can call `setExceptionHandler` on the span builder:
+If you want to customize this behaviour, e.g. to only record the exception, because you are able to recover from the error, you can call the overloaded method of `startAndCall` or `startAndRun` that takes an exception handler:

 ```java
 import io.opentelemetry.api.trace.Span;